 When the display is rotated, touch this button to adjust the user interface to a portrait layout.
 The button toggles from portrait layout back to landscape.

-For additional information on rotating and tilting the display, refer to Hardware and Software Controls (on page 17).
+For additional information on rotating and tilting the display, refer to Hardware and Software Controls (Error!
+Bookmark not defined.).

 The Signal Display Grid